-Permit Number: AK0053741
+Permit Number: AK0050571

-ALASKA DEPARTMENT OF ENVIRONMENTAL CONSERVATION Wastewater Discharge Authorization Program 555 Cordova Street Anchorage, AK 99501 is authorized to discharge from Jumbo Dome Mine facility at the following locations according to with the discharge point effluent limitations, monitoring, requirements, and other conditions set forth herein.
+ALASKA DEPARTMENT OF ENVIRONMENTAL CONSERVATION Wastewater Discharge Authorization Program 555 Cordova Street Anchorage, AK 99501 is authorized to discharge from the Kensington Gold Project near Juneau, Alaska at the following locations:

 In compliance with the provisions of the Clean Water Act (CWA), 33 U.S.C. §1251 et seq., as amended by the Water Quality Act of 1987, P.L.
-100-4, this permit is issued under provisions of Alaska Statutes (AS) 46.03; the Alaska Administrative Code (AAC) as amended; and other applicable state laws and regulations.
+100-4, this permit is issued under provisions of Alaska Statutes (AS) 46.03, Alaska Administrative Code (AAC), as amended, and other applicable State laws and regulations.

-USIBELLI COAL MINE, INC.
+COEUR ALASKA, INC.